-- Chat to your financial adviser – We suggest a whole market adviser that specialises in equity release.
+- Chat to your financial adviser – We suggest a whole-of-market adviser that specialises in equity release.
 They’ll help you determine the best lender and plan, and if this is a wise move for you.

-- Determine how much cash you want – Do you want additional funds, over and above repaying your mortgage, or if you’d rather keen the balance in your estate.
+- Determine how much cash you want – Consider if you want additional funds, over and above repaying your mortgage, or if you’d rather keep the balance in your estate.

-- You’ll hire a solicitor – They will assist in transferring the released cash directly to your mortgage lender to clear your existing balance in the same legal transaction.
+- Hire a solicitor – They will assist in transferring the released cash directly to your mortgage lender to clear your existing balance in the same legal transaction.
 The balance of the funds will be sent your way.

 If you can’t cover your existing mortgage with equity release, you’ll need to wait until you have access to more equity.
 The older you are, the more money you can access from your estate.